Toilets in Japan: Cultural aspects

 In the often-crowded living conditions of Japanese cities and with the lack of rooms that can be locked from inside in a traditional Japanese house, the toilet is one of the few rooms in the house that allows for a degree of privacy.
 Some toilet rooms are equipped with a bookshelf, in others people may enter with a newspaper, and some are even filled with character goods and posters.
 Even so, these toilets are whenever possible, in rooms separate from those for bathing.
 This is due to a concern about separating clean from unclean, and this attribute is a selling point in properties for rent.

 Both the traditional squat toilet and the high-tech toilet are a source of confusion for foreigners unaccustomed to these devices.
 There are humorous reports of individuals using a toilet, and randomly pressing buttons on the control panel either out of curiosity or in search for the flushing control, and suddenly to their horror receiving an unexpected jet of water directed at the genitals or anus.
 As the water jet continues for a few seconds after the novice jumps up, he also gets himself or the bathroom wet.
 Many Japanese toilets now feature pressure-sensitive seats that automatically shut off the bidet when the user stands up.
 Many have the buttons labeled in English to reduce culture shock.

-In January 2017, the Japan Sanitary Equipment Industry Association agreed to standardize the iconography used on control panels of Japanese toilets, in an attempt to reduce confusion by foreign visitors.
+In January 2017, the Japan Sanitary Equipment Industry Association agreed to standardize the iconography used on control panels of Japanese toilets, in an attempt to reduce confusion for foreign visitors.